 A few years later Andrew moved on to helping with the lapidary.
 In high school, he learned more from artists such as John Tenorio, Andrew Garcia and his own uncle, Ramos Pacheco, Jr. He also attended Santa Fe Indian School, where he took classes in silversmithing.
 These years were the beginning of his understanding that there truly is no limit to creativity for those who are willing to explore and learn.

 Andrew got into making wire and stone earrings and picked up the art of inlay.
 He had learned beadwork during high school and continued to hone his skills at that.
 Six years ago, he learned how to make traditional moccasins from a class held at his local community center.
 When asked about his particular method for creating designs, Andrew says he simply “takes a moment and looks, then it just starts flowing.”
 He says he “gets the feel of what it wants to be.
 The stones tell the story.”

 While singing at powwows and watching his son dance, he got the idea of making armbands.
-For this he needed a rolling mill.
-Janice Tenorio, another artist from Santo Domingo, told him about the Turquoise Skies Artist Co-Op and the tools available there.
+Someone told him about the Turquoise Skies Artist Co-Op and the tools available there.
 He decided to check out the Co-Op.
 It was a place tailor made for his stamping skills.
 Starting with copper, he showed the Co-Op what he could do with stamp work and today continues to create pieces for Turquoise Skies.